 Oh yes, I blogged about my feelings a lot, my heart at the tip of my fingers, because that’s how bloggers roll back in the day! *wink*

-Little did I know that blogging will be in-demand career and a multi-billion dollar industry.
+Little did I know that blogging will be an in-demand career and a multi-billion dollar industry.

 Over the past decade, we’ve seen many people blaze their own trails and change the world through their blogs.
 And now, if you’re passionate and strategic, you can too.